filbe/diploi-ollama-template/README.md

-# Diploi Template Toolkit
+# Diploi Ollama Template

-An example project that can be used as a base for your own Diploi Template
+A project template that can be used to run Ollama models easily on Diploi.